U.N. tribunal convicts main defendant in Hariri assassination case

 Beirut tour guide Nada Nammour, 54, speaking before the reading of the verdict began, said the 2005 bombing was a crime that should be punished.
 “Lebanon needs to see law and justice.”

-The verdict in The Hague may further polarise a divided country and complicate a tumultuous situation after the Aug.
-4 blast at Beirut port, where authorities say ammonium nitrate stored unsafely detonated, fuelling public outrage and leading to the government’s resignation.
+The verdict may complicate a tumultuous situation after the Aug.
+4 blast at Beirut port, where authorities say unsafely stored ammonium nitrate detonated, fuelling public outrage and leading to the government’s resignation.

 Hariri’s killing removed a powerful Sunni leader and allowed the further political expansion of Shi’ite power led by Hezbollah and its allies in Lebanon.

 The investigation and trial in absentia of the four alleged Hezbollah members has taken 15 years and cost roughly $1 billion.
-Sentencing will be carried out later though Ayyash could face up to life imprisonment, or acquittal.
+Sentencing will be carried out later though Ayyash could face up to life imprisonment.

 DNA evidence showed that the blast that killed Hariri was carried out by a male suicide bomber who was never identified.